LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KLU.rst

    ``sun_klu_common`` is mapped to the KLU type ``klu_common``; when SUNDIALS is compiled with 64-bit indices  (``SUNDIALS_INDEX_SIZE=64``) this is mapped to the KLU type ``klu_l_common``.

-For backwards compatibility, we also provide the following wrapper functions, each with identical input and output arguments to the routines that they wrap:

-.. c:function:: SUNLinearSolver SUNKLU(N_Vector y, SUNMatrix A)

-   Wrapper function for :c:func:`SUNLinSol_KLU`

-.. c:function:: int SUNKLUReInit(SUNLinearSolver S, SUNMatrix A, sunindextype nnz, int reinit_type)

-   Wrapper function for :c:func:`SUNLinSol_KLUReInit()`

-.. c:function:: int SUNKLUSetOrdering(SUNLinearSolver S, int ordering_choice)

-   Wrapper function for :c:func:`SUNLinSol_KLUSetOrdering()`

 .. _SUNLinSol.KLU.Description: